How to use QR codes to track attendance with Google Forms

 Generate form QR codes with Jotform to track event attendance seamlessly.

-QR attendance tracking with Google Forms: A step-by-step process
+QR attendance tracking with Google Forms: A step-by-step guide

 Now that you understand how you can use QR codes for attendance, here’s how to do it with Google Forms.